Analyzing Differentiable Fuzzy Logic Operators: Introduction

-A major downside of symbolic AI is that it is unable to capture the noisiness and ambiguity of sensory data.
-It is difficult to precisely express how small changes in the input data should produce different outputs.
-This is related to the \textit{symbol grounding problem} which \tcite{harnad1990symbol} defines as how \say{the semantic interpretation of a formal symbol system can be made intrinsic to the system, rather than just parasitic on the meanings in our heads}.
-Symbols refer to concepts that have an intrinsic meaning to us humans, but computers manipulating these symbols can not trivially understand this meaning.
-In contrast to symbolic AI, a properly trained deep learning model excels at modeling complex sensory data.
+However, symbolic AI has issues with scalability: dealing with large amounts of data while performing complex reasoning task, and is not able to deal with the noise and ambiguity of e.g. sensory data.
+The latter is related to the well-known \textit{symbol grounding problem} which \tcite{harnad1990symbol} defines as how \say{the semantic interpretation of a formal symbol system can be made intrinsic to the system, rather than just parasitic on the meanings in our heads}.
+In particular, symbols refer to concepts that have an intrinsic meaning to us humans, but computers manipulating these symbols cannot \emph{understand} (or \emph{ground}) this meaning.
+On the other hand, a properly trained deep learning model excels at modeling complex sensory data.
 These models could bridge the gap between symbolic systems and the real world.
-Therefore, several recent approaches \pcite{diligenti2017,garnelo2016towards,Serafini2016,DBLP:conf/nips/2018,Evans2018} aim to interpret symbols that are used in logic-based systems using deep learning models.
-These are some of the first systems to implement a proposition going back 20 years from \tcite{harnad1990symbol}, namely \say{a hybrid nonsymbolic/symbolic system (...) in which the elementary symbols are grounded in (...) non-symbolic representations that pick out, from their proximal sensory projections, the distal object categories to which the elementary symbols refer.}
+Therefore, several recent approaches \pcite{diligenti2017,garnelo2016towards,Serafini2016,DBLP:conf/nips/2018,Evans2018} aim at interpreting symbols that are used in logic-based systems using deep learning models.
+These are among the first systems to implement \say{a hybrid nonsymbolic/symbolic system (...) in which the elementary symbols are grounded in (...) non-symbolic representations that pick out, from their proximal sensory projections, the distal object categories to which the elementary symbols refer.} \tcite{harnad1990symbol}.